U.S. Citizen Services

 - Assist you with emergency needs that might arise as a result of the crime, such as finding shelter, food or clothing

 - Help you contact your family, friends or employer

-- Provide you with information on how and where you can report the crime to local law enforcement officials Number for police emergency calls: Phone 112
+- Provide you with information on how and where you can report the crime to local law enforcement officials (the single local emergency number is 112).

 - Provide you with general information about the criminal justice process in Romania

 - Provide a list of English speaking Attorneys (PDF - 264kb)